chausson/CHWebView/README.md

 ![image](https://github.com/chausson/CHWebView/blob/master/Resource/WebView.gif)

 # Features
-* Every controller base on CHWebViewContoller will display progreesview when you loading or use CHWebViewContoller init .
+* You can use UIWebView or WKWebView as usual.
 * You can load local resource file in your project more than remote url.
-* Coding JavaScript call native method in 1 line code.
+* JavaScript call native method  just coding in a line .
-* Support WKWebView and UIWebView.
+* Support CHWebViewController to load web.
-*

 # Install
 You can download zip and drag CHWebView File in your project,also you can install with pod.